Jump to:

-Gaining one means getting the council’s consent to proceed with the development.
+Gaining planning permission means getting the council’s consent to proceed with the development.
 It helps to check whether any rules apply before committing to an investment.

 Avoid the risk of purchasing or building without adherence to requirements.
 In the worst-case scenario, this could potentially result in costly demolitions.
 This guide provides the basic information you need, so stick around for some answers!

-Planning permission in the UK typically falls under permitted development rights.
+Planning permission for garden log cabins in the UK typically falls under permitted development rights.
 They determine whether specific structures can be built on a given plot of land — in this case, a garden.

 To ensure a smooth planning permission application process, prepare the following: